Going on holiday with cystic fibrosis

 Remember to put any medication you take with a meal, such as pancreatic enzymes or insulin, in your hand luggage if you are eating during the flight.
 Any medication that should be stored at room temperature needs to go in your hand luggage as the baggage hold of an aeroplane gets very cold during flight.

-Some airlines charge for oxygen on flights and some don't, and some will allow you to bring your own oxygen eqipment on board, while other airlines will only allow you to use equipment they provide.
+Some airlines charge for oxygen on flights and some don't, and some will allow you to bring your own oxygen equipment on board, while other airlines will only allow you to use equipment they provide.
 Charges for oxygen on flights can add hundreds of pounds to your holiday costs, so it's worth looking into this before booking your flights.
 More airlines publish their policies on oxygen on their websites, or our helpline will be happy to look into this for you.
-If you are unexpectedly facing high costs for oxygen on a flight, you may want to have a look at our holiday grants.

 Aim to have 50% more battery power than you need for your flight, in case of stop-over or delays.